 How to Get from Hoi An to Hué ?
 Bus, train, car, motorcycle

-How to make the journey from Hue to Hoi An, and vice versa?
-It’s a question I’m asked hundreds of times a year, and the good news is, there are several ways to reach Hue, the former imperial capital of Vietnam (classified as a UNESCO World Heritage Site in 1993).
+How do you travel between Hoi An and Hue, and vice versa?
+It’s a question I’m asked regularly, and the good news is that there are several ways to reach Hue, the former imperial capital of Vietnam, listed as a UNESCO World Heritage Site since 1993.

 Distance between Hue and Hoi An

-The route is linked by the iconic Hai Van Pass (also known as the Pass of the Clouds), a breathtaking 21 km mountainous stretch along the coast, offering views of the East Sea of Vietnam.
-It’s one of the most picturesque roads in Vietnam.
-So, get your camera ready for some incredible landscape shots!
+The route passes through the iconic Hai Van Pass, a spectacular 21 km-long mountain road running along the coastline, with stunning views over the East Sea of Vietnam.
+It is widely considered one of the most scenic roads in the country, so be sure to have your camera ready for some incredible landscape photos.

 Transport Options from Hoi An to Hue